-5060.1.1 Subject to Policy 5060.1.5 Geopies of a meeting's minutes shall be distributed to Police Commissioners as a part of the information packet for the next regular meeting of the Board, at which time the Board will consider approving the minutes as presented or with modifications.
-Once approved by the Board, the official minutes shall be kept in a fire-resistant, locked cabinet.
+5060.1.1 Subject to Policy 5060.1.5 Gcopies of a meeting's minutes shall be distributed to Police Commissioners as a part of the information packet for the next regular meeting of the Board, at which time the Board will consider approving the minutes as presented or with modifications.
+Once approved by the Board, the official minutes shall be kept in a fire-proof vault or in a fire-resistant, locked cabinet.